kahunacoder/docker-gatsby/README.md

   },
 ```

-These steps apply to my `gatsby-notion-starter` template.
+## The next steps apply to my `gatsby-notion-starter` template.

+If you aren't using this starter you can skip down to saving your changes and restarting the development server.

 ### Duplicate the content table